cheehieu/afternoon-cape/index.md

 A few different board revisions were designed to test the accuracy/reliability of different signal path implementations.
 These "Alpha" revisions were comprised of the following:

-* Rev. A1: supports 32 channel inputs --> 4 discrete 16-to-1 analog muxes --> 2 instrumentation amplifiers sampling the voltage drop across a current shunt resistor
+* *Rev. A1*: supports 32 channel inputs --> 4 discrete 16-to-1 analog muxes --> 2 instrumentation amplifiers sampling the voltage drop across a current shunt resistor
-* Rev. A2: supports 32 channel inputs --> 2 differential 16-to-1 analog muxes --> 2 instrumentation amplifiers sampling the voltage drop across a current shunt resistor
+* *Rev. A2*: supports 32 channel inputs --> 2 differential 16-to-1 analog muxes --> 2 instrumentation amplifiers sampling the voltage drop across a current shunt resistor
-* Rev. A3: supports 12 channel inputs --> 12 dedicated instrumentation amplifiers sampling the voltage drop across each current shunt resistor --> LCD output
+* *Rev. A3*: supports 12 channel inputs --> 12 dedicated instrumentation amplifiers sampling the voltage drop across each current shunt resistor --> LCD output

 ### Rev. A1: